nicrusso7/rex-gym/README.md

 [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/pdf/1804.10332.pdf) and all the related papers.
 Google Brain, Google X, Google DeepMind - Minitaur Ghost Robotics.

 [Deok-yeon Kim](https://www.thingiverse.com/KDY0523/about) creator of SpotMini.

+The Kinematics model was largely inspired by the great work done by [Miguel Ayuso](https://hackaday.io/project/171456-diy-hobby-servos-quadruped-robot).

 The great work in rendering the robot platform done by the [SpotMicroAI](https://github.com/FlorianWilk/SpotMicroAI) community.